 What issues can be addressed with SRT?

-In general, most anxiety-related symptoms are caused by dysregulation of the nervous system.
-Especially during early developmental stages, the nervous system may struggle to modulate emotional and behavioural responses following traumatic events.
-When unprocessed, these traumatic experiences may later manifest as post-traumatic stress disorder, anxiety disorder, phobias, and mood or personality disorders.
-Physical symptoms that can be alleviated and resolved through the application of Self-regulation approaches include insomnia, migraines, chronic pain, chronic fatigue, asthma, allergies, and addiction problems.
+Most anxiety-related symptoms are caused by dysregulation of the nervous system.
+Throughout life, especially during early developmental stages, the nervous system may struggle to respond to emotional and behavioural responses following traumatic events.
+When unprocessed, these traumatic experiences may manifest as trauma disorders, anxiety disorders, phobias, and mood or personality disorders.
+Physical symptoms that can be alleviated and resolved through the application of SRT include insomnia, migraines, chronic pain, chronic fatigue, asthma, allergies, and addiction problems.

 How many sessions will it take?

 SRT may bring about profound results in a significantly shorter time than conventional therapies.
 You may actually feel much better after a few sessions.
-It is important to set clear goals, so that you can track and evaluate your progress towards your desired result.
+It's important to set clear goals, so that you can track and evaluate your progress towards your desired result.